Cocaine Addiction Treatment

 Dangers of Cocaine Overdose

-Effects of Cocaine Usage
+Effects of Cocaine

 Short-term physical effects of cocaine use include but are not limited to constricted blood vessels, increased pupil size, and heightened body temperature, heart rate, and blood pressure.
 Large amounts of cocaine may intensify the user’s high but can also lead to bizarre, erratic, and violent behavior.
 Some cocaine users report feelings of restlessness, irritability, anxiety, panic, and paranoia.
 Users may also experience tremors, vertigo, and muscle twitches.

-Long Term Effects of Cocaine Usage
+Long-Term Effects of Cocaine

 Cocaine use can turn into cocaine binges.
 A cocaine binge is when cocaine is used repeatedly and at alarmingly higher doses.
 Using this can lead to a number of long-term cocaine effects, including increased irritability, restless behavior, panic attacks, paranoid feelings, and even a full-blown psychosis.
 Psychosis is when the individual loses touch with reality and experiences auditory hallucinations.
 With increasing doses or higher frequency of use, the risk of serious damage in psychological or physiological effects spikes.